euivmar/smarttemplate/1-load-images.markdown

 - Select the "COR TSE T2 COVER ZFrame" volume
 - Select index of slices 9 to 12
 - Define the ROI in the coronal view (green viewer) that appropriately covers the fiducials
-- Click the ✓ button
+- Click the âœ“ button

 ![ZFrame registration](images/image3.jpeg)